Making environmental decisions

 Block 1 - Introducing environmental decision making

-You will start by considering different meanings of decision making and, in particular, environmental decision making, together with various approaches to the decision-making process and the factors that influence that process.
-You will be expected to draw on your own experience as well as the module material and will work online with other students to review some of your own examples.
-The core case study on fracking will then be introduced and you will engage with the module framework, which provides a way of approaching environmental decision making from a systems viewpoint, as well as a structure for the module.
+You’ll start by considering different meanings of decision-making, particularly environmental decision-making, various approaches to the decision-making process and the factors that influence that process.
+You’ll draw on your own experience as well as the module material and work online with other students to review some of your own examples.
+You will begin to develop a case study about an environmental decision-making situation of interest or concern to you, and you will engage with the module framework, which provides a way of approaching environmental decision making from a systems viewpoint, as well as a structure for the module.

 Block 2 - Exploring with systems

-The first stages of the framework and this block are concerned with developing your systemic awareness and exploring situations, initially using systems diagrams and drawing on the case study, other real-life examples and your own experience.
+The first stages of the framework and this block are concerned with developing your systemic awareness and exploring situations, initially using systems diagrams and drawing on your case study, other real-life examples and your experiences.
 You will learn how to engage in environmental decision making by:

 • using systems thinking supported by various tools